What Is Indoor Air Pollution?

 Certain cosmetics, plastics, and air fresheners contain a toxic chemical known as phlatates are used to dissolve fragrance, have serious and detrimental health effects which include fluctuations in the hormone levels, lower sperm count, birth defects and reproductive issues.
 A certain type of phthalate(DEHP) found in air fresheners is also linked as a human carcinogen.

 Tobacco smoke contains more than 5000 chemicals including 43 carcinogenic agents and 400 toxins!
 As risky tobacco smoke is, the inhalation of passive smoke or Environmental tobacco smoke (ETS) leads to stroke, heart disease and lung cancer in non-smokers.
 The maximum cases of lung cancer are caused by tobacco smoke-active or secondhand.
 Around six million people die every year due to smoking, including non-smokers who were exposed to passive smoke.
 In children, tobacco causes bronchitis, pneumonia, severe asthma attacks, ear infections and an increase in a risk of SIDS(Sudden Infant Death Syndrome).

-How can I fight indoor air pollution and improve the air quality at home?
+How can we reduce indoor air pollution at home?